ConacBreslin/Face-your-fears/README.md

 - A means of displaying the player's score through the quiz that updates after each question.
 - A means of displaying the player's time remaining for each question.
 - A means of the quiz moving on to the next question after 10 seconds if player doesn't answer.
-- A means of displaying the final result and a buttons to allow the player to play again or quit.
+- A means of displaying the final result and a button to allow the player to play again or quit.
 ## Future features
 In the future the site could be improved by linking to an API to provide the questions rather than having a large question bank on the site.
 A high score section could be included.
 ## Languages used